vapoursynth/vapoursynth/doc/api/vsvulkan4.h.rst

    actually satisfied the wait, and retries an allocation failure inside the wait rather than reporting one as completion.

-   Returns 0 once the submission really has completed.
-On nonzero — a reset, or a wait that could not be established — nothing the submission names may be recycled: it is still queued, and only a successful gpuExecPoolWaitIdle_ later says otherwise.
+   Returns a VSGPUDrainResult. ``gdDrained`` means the submission really has completed. ``gdIncomplete`` leaves it queued: nothing it names may be recycled, and only a later gpuExecPoolWaitIdle_ says otherwise.
+   ``gdDeviceLost`` means the device was reset, so nothing is executing any more and everything the submission named is safe to destroy — see ``vsGPUDrainSafeToDestroy``, and do not fold the two failures together, which is how a reset comes to strand a filter's buffers and its pool for the life of the process.

+   The value must be one this pool submitted: gpuExecSubmit_'s *signaledValue*, or anything below it.
+A value past everything the pool has ever queued is fatal rather than an unbounded wait on a signal that is never coming.
+A value the pool did allocate but whose submission failed is past checking and does hang, which is the one case worth being careful with by hand.

+   For a timeline of your own rather than a pool's, gpuTimelineWaitValue_.

 ----------